Fateh-110: First generation

-The first generation of the Fateh-110 had a range of 200 km with a CEP of 600 metres.
+The first generation of the Fateh-110 had a range of 200 km with a CEP of 600 meters.
 It was flight-tested in September 2002, began mass production shortly thereafter and entered service.

 Second generation

 In September 2004, the second generation Fateh-110B was unveiled, with the range improved to 250 km and the same accuracy of its predecessor.
 This version appears to be offered for export.

 Third generation

 In 2010, the third generation Fateh-110 was tested by Iran.
-Iranian defense minister Ahmad Vahidi stated that accuracy, range, reaction time and storage capability in different parts of the country are increased.
-After that Iranian TV provided footage of the test and the impact.
-Some time later, it was delivered to IRGC.
+Iranian defense minister Ahmad Vahidi stated that accuracy, range, reaction time, and storage capability in different parts of the country are increased.
+After that, Iranian TV provided footage of the test and the impact.
+The missile was later delivered to IRGC.
 The range of the missile was stated as 300 km.